Madagascan Demantoid

 Beauty

+January’s birthstone, Garnets are similar crystals with diverse compositions, giving each type different colors and properties.
+Coming in blues, chocolates, greens, oranges, pinks, purples, reds and yellows, Garnet’s name is derived from the Latin ‘granatus’ (from ‘granum’, which means ‘seed’), due to some Garnets’ resemblance to pomegranate seeds.
 Demantoid and the Grossular Garnet, Tsavorite are the two green varieties of the Garnet family.
 Demantoid was discovered (1849) and named (1855) by Dr. Nils Gustaf Nordenskjöld, the same gemologist who identified Alexandrite.
 Dr. Nordenskjöld took its name from the old German ‘demant’ (diamond-like), in reference to Demantoid’s optical properties.
 Due to color similarities, Demantoid was originally assumed to be Emerald and then mistakenly sold as Chrysolite.
 From the Greek for ‘golden stone’, Chrysolite is the old name for Peridot.
 While Dr. Nordenskjöld undoubtedly made a correct species determination, this gem originally had several common and incorrect names in the early days of its discovery.
 These include Bobrovka Garnet, Siberian Chrysolite, Ural Chrysolite, Ural Pearls and Uralian Emerald.
 In 1871 Russian mineralogist V. P. Yeremeev confirmed Demantoid to be the green variety of Andradite.
 Andradite Garnet is named after Brazilian statesman José Bonifácio de Andrada e Silva (1763-1838), the first geologist to give it a description.
 Generally shades of orange-brown (cognac chocolate oranges), Andradite gets it’s many colors from the replacement of iron by aluminum and chromium and the replacement of calcium by iron, magnesium and manganese.
 Its colors include black, brown, colorless, green, gray, orange, red and yellow.
 Black Andradite is called Melanite (from the Greek ‘melanos’ meaning black, it was historically used for mourning jewelry), Yellow Andradite is called Topazolite (named for its visual similarity to Yellow Topaz), and Green Andradite is known as Demantoid.
-Andradite sources include Afghanistan, Iran, Italy, Madagascar, Mozambique, Namibia, Pakistan, Russia, Sri Lanka, the U.S.A., Uganda and Zaire.
-Like Emeralds, Demantoid is colored by chromium and/or iron, ranging in color from bright green (forest greens) and yellowish green (grass greens) to yellow-green (savannah or canary greens), although bluish greens and greyish greens are sometimes encountered in Africa.
-Iron causes yellow in Andradite, but when the iron is substituted by chromium (the Midas element that gives so many gemstones their signature hues) it appears as various shades of green.
+Andradite sources include Afghanistan, Iran, Italy, Madagascar, Mozambique, Namibia, Pakistan, Russia, Sri Lanka, the USA, Uganda and Zaire.
+Like Emeralds, Demantoid is colored by chromium and iron, ranging in color from bright green (forest greens) and yellowish green (grass greens) to yellow-green (savannah or canary greens), although bluish greens and greyish greens are sometimes encountered in Africa.
+Iron causes yellow in Andradite, but when the iron is substituted by chromium (the Midas element that gives so many gemstones their signature hues), it appears as various shades of green.
 If there is any iron remaining in the Demantoid it will appear yellowish or yellow green.
-January’s birthstone, Garnet’s name is derived from the Latin ‘granatus’ (from ‘granum’, which means ‘seed’) due to some Garnets’ resemblance to pomegranate seeds.
-Coming in blues, chocolates, greens, oranges, pinks, purples, reds and yellows, Garnets are a group of minerals possessing similar crystal structures, but varying in composition, giving each type different colors and properties.
+Used in adornment for over 5,000 years, Garnets were popular in ancient Egypt from around 3100 BC, being used as beads in necklaces as well as inlaid jewelry (gems set into a surface in a decorative pattern).
+Garnet’s many myths frequently portray it as a symbol of light, faith, truth, chivalry, loyalty and honesty.
+In Judaism, a Garnet is said to have illuminated Noah’s Ark and Garnet (carbuncle) was also one of the gems in the ‘breastplate of judgment’ (Exodus 28:15-30), the impetus for birthstones in Western culture.
+Crusaders considered Garnet so symbolic of Christ’s sacrifice that they set them into their armor for protection.
+In Islam, Garnets illuminate the fourth heaven, while for Norsemen, they guide the way to Valhalla.
+A Grimm’s fairy-tale even tells of an old lady, who upon rescuing an injured bird was rewarded for her kindness with a Garnet that glowed, illuminating the night.

 Rarity